olestrauss/gpt_clone/readme.md

 ## Usage

+Also ensure to have your own OpenAPI key in your env (or `.env` file)

 To use, either run `main.py` in your IDE of choice, or navigate to the dir, and run `python main.py`.

+## TODO

+Styling has to be improved (or rather, has to be started).